ilejohn-official/twitter-service/README.md

 - To subscribe users to channel or chat.
 - To send messages to subscribers.
 - Webhooks to receive responses from messenger API.
+- Fetch user details of associated twitter account
+- Post a tweet from associated twitter account

 ## External Dependencies